HL7-DaVinci/CDS-Library/CQLCookbook.md

 # CQL Cookbook
+Reference for creating a CQL prepopulation file for a DRLS Ruleset.

 ## Overview
 As described in [Ruleset Development 101](https://confluence.mitre.org/pages/editpage.action?pageId=200598742) *(this will eventually have to have a different public link)*, DRLS invovles the prepopulation of clinical questionnaires from a patient's electronic health record (EHR).
 This prepopulation is done by means of a clinical quality language (CQL) file that fethches FHIR resources form the EHR.